 Observe the steps in "1-5 Installing an Expansion Card" and install CrossFire/SLI graphics cards on the PCI Express x16 slots.
-(To set up a 2-Way configuration, we recommend installing the graphics cards on the PCIEX16 1 and PCIEX16 2 slots.)

-Insert the CrossFire (Note)/SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.
+Insert the CrossFire(Note)/SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.

-Plug the display cable into the graphics card on the PCIEX16_1 slot.
+Plug the display cable into the graphics card on the PCIEX16 slot.

-C. Configuring the Graphics Card Driver
+C. Configuring the Graphics Card Driver C-1.

-C-1.
 To Enable CrossFire Function

 After installing the graphics card driver in the operating system, go to the AMD Catalyst Control Center.
-Browse to Performance\AMD CrossFireXTM and ensure the Enable AMD CrossFireX check box is selected.
+Browse to Performance\ AMD CrossFireXTM and ensure the Enable AMD CrossFireX check box is selected.
 If your system has more than two CrossFire cards, select the GPU combination you want to use and click Apply.
 (Available combination options are dependent on the number of graphics cards.)